Catholic–Lutheran dialogue: Subsequent events

 Significant events following these dialogues included a joint statement on the doctrine of Justification by Faith issued in 1983 and the Joint Declaration on the Doctrine of Justification issued on 31 October 1999.
 In 2010, the Catholic–Lutheran dialogue completed a common statement entitled The Hope of Eternal Life.
 In 2015, Lutherans and Roman Catholics jointly issued the Declaration on the Way: Church, Ministry and Eucharist, an ecumenical document marking greater visible unity between Catholics and Lutherans.

 The Lutheran World Federation and the Pontifical Council for Promoting Christian Unity hosted a joint Ecumenical Commemoration event at Lund Cathedral in Lund, Sweden, on 31 October 2016.
 This was a shared Catholic–Lutheran commemoration of the 499th anniversary of the posting by Martin Luther of the Ninety-five Theses at All Saint's Church in Wittenberg, Germany, in 1517.

+Archbishop Flavio Pace, Secretary of the Dicastery for Promoting Christian Unity proclaimed in January 2026 that a commemoration of the Augsburg Confession will be scheduled for 2030; he emphasized that "It is important to commemorate that text in order to rediscover a common basis" between the Catholic Church and the Lutheran Churches.